High Blood Pressure (Hypertension)

 Understanding what triggers this condition

-Consuming too much sodium causes the body to retain water, increasing blood volume and raising pressure on artery walls.
-Diets high in processed foods, saturated fats, and low in potassium significantly contribute to hypertension development.
+Consuming too much salt causes the body to retain water, increasing blood volume and pressure on arterial walls.
+The average person consumes far more sodium than the recommended 2,300 mg per day, significantly contributing to hypertension.

 Excess body weight requires more blood to supply oxygen and nutrients to tissues, increasing pressure on artery walls.
-Physical inactivity also contributes to higher heart rates and stiffer arteries over time.
+Physical inactivity also contributes to higher heart rates, meaning the heart must work harder with each contraction.

 Top 5 Medical Treatments for High Blood Pressure (Hypertension)